(Last updated May 31, 2021)

 I’ve always wished there were a simple formula that could tell us how much and how often to water an avocado tree.
-Alas, the variables are too numerous and complex: weather is ever-changing, different soils have different water-holding capacities, frequencies are partially determined by the watering method (drip, sprinkler, etc.).
+Alas, the variables are too numerous: weather is ever-changing, different soils have different water-holding capacities, frequencies are partially determined by the watering method (drip, sprinkler).

 Gallons are for the valleys